ibexa/documentation-developer/docs/guide/form_builder/forms.md

 You can build forms consisting of different fields in the Form Builder.

-!!! note "Areas of application"
+!!! note "Forms in the shop"

-    This article discusses forms that you create with Form Builder.
     For information about forms that you can use in your shop, see [Forms](../forms/forms.md)

 ## Existing Form fields